HirotoShioi/nano_chain/README.md

 ![tmux image](./assets/peer_discovery.png)

 In a p2p setting, every process acts as both a server and a client.
-Executing multiple processes will create a network where several processes connect to each other.
+Executing multiple processes will create a network where each proccess will connect to each other.
 They will also propagate a bit of shared state, which is a biggest number within the network.